tisutisu/google_drive_file_downloader/README.md

     4c.
 Add Test Users (email) for whom you want to allow the access of the API

     4d.
-After creating the Desktop application credentials and download the client secret file to this local repo directory and rename it as client_secrets.json
+After creating the Desktop application credentials, download the client secret file to this local repo directory and rename it as client_secrets.json

 ### [Usage]